 Tips for Using Different Shades of Purple in Your Painting

-Purple is a wonderful color to use in your paintings.
+The purple palette is a wonderful set of colors to use in your paintings.
 Not only can you craft beautiful purple compositions, but you can also mix purple into a range of different colors.
 Purple is a wonderful complementing color and it can make the other colors in a painting pop.
 When it comes to mixing your own purple shades and choosing your color combinations, the only limit is your imagination and your willingness to experiment.

 We’ve created a web story of our Top 5 Purple colors and how to mix them.